 Scaling out of a trade is the same principle, however, instead of adding and building on to your position, you take away your underlying investment and let your profits run a while longer.

-The aim is to scale out and locking in profit over time.
+The aim is to scale out and lock in profit over time.

 So if you were at 100% invested risk, you can lock in your profit by either:

 - B) Partially selling your position to reduce the amount invested.